create3000/x_ite/docs/_posts/components/Networking/InlineGeometry.md

 ### SFBool [in, out] **solid** FALSE
 {: #fields-solid }

+Setting *solid* true means draw only one side of polygons (backface culling on), setting *solid* false means draw both sides of polygons (backface culling off).

+#### Hints

+- Mnemonic "this geometry is *solid* like a brick" (you don't render the inside of a brick).
+- If in doubt, use *solid*='false' for maximum visibility.
+- AccessType relaxed to inputOutput in order to support animation and visualization.
-For InlineGeometry, the default value of *solid* is FALSE since most usages of retrieved meshes need two-sided rendering.
-Authors have the option to change this value for single-sided rendering.
+- For InlineGeometry, the default value of *solid* is FALSE since most usages of retrieved meshes need two-sided rendering.

+#### Warnings

+- Default value true can completely hide geometry if viewed from wrong side!
+- *solid* false not supported in VRML97.

 ### SFBool [in, out] **smooth** TRUE
 {: #fields-smooth }

-The *smooth* field provides a hint to the browser whether smooth rendering is preferred for a retrieved polygonal mesh.
+The *smooth* field provides a hint to the browser whether *smooth* rendering is preferred for a retrieved polygonal mesh.

 ## Supported File Formats